The Affordable Connectivity Program (ACP)

 Please read this ACP Wind-Down Fact Sheet to learn more about why the program is ending.

-Based on information from the FCC, we anticipate that members who are receiving an ACP benefit will get their final $30 reimbursement for their April Consolidated Fiber bill.
+Consolidated Fiber members received their final ACP benefit on their April 2024 bill; their May 2024 bill will be the first without the $30 ACP credit.
 While it is possible that Congress could approve more funding and extend the program, it is unlikely at this time.

 What is ACP?*